 KUALA LUMPUR: Malaysia World News (MWN) recently had an exclusive interview with Dr Seamus O’Brien, Dr Seng Kok from Liverpool John Moores University (LJMU) and Datuk Dr Noel Robert, Principal of YPC International College to highlight the importance of studying at YPC – Why students should choose to study in YPC?

-The three distinguished academicians (above) pointed out that “it is very important for students to study in YPC International College as it offers up-to-date programmes and students can study UK degree programmes (Liverpool John Moores University programmes) here in Malaysia at YPC with affordable cost.”
+The three distinguished academicians pointed out that “it is very important for students to study in YPC International College as it offers up-to-date programmes and students can study UK degree programmes (Liverpool John Moores University programmes) here at YPC Malaysia with a very affordable cost.”